-1.7.2 Per Event - The organising club will present an award to the overall race winner.
+1.7.2 Per Event - The organising club will present the following awards:

+First, Second and Third of the overall race.

+First, Second and Third in class when there are 7 or more starters in that individual class.
+In the event where there is less than 7 starters, only an award will be presented to the class winner.

 Championship - A trophy will be awarded to the overall Championship winner.